 The gallery showcases openwork filigree and has further milgrain-set diamonds in a bow arrangement.
 The overall effect is bold yet, at the same time, incredibly feminine.

 Contrast is very popular in diamond engagement rings, and nothing provides more contrast to any diamond than black onyx.
-The center diamond is a very rare, GIA certified, French cut diamond weighing 1.80 ct and of J color and SI2 clarity.
+The center diamond is a very rare, GIA-certified, French cut diamond weighing 1.80 ct and of J color and SI2 clarity.
 A halo of buffed onyx surrounds the center stone, maintaining the bright appearance beyond the confines of the diamond.
-Further old mine diamonds create a second halo which has geometric onyx inserts.
+Further old mine diamonds create a second halo that has geometric onyx inserts.